nicole-drml/rails-activity-blog/README.md

 **Blog App**

-A Ruby on Rails application where the user can perform CRUD operations Article model.
+A Ruby on Rails application where the user can perform CRUD operations on Article model.

 Landing Page<br>
 ![Landing Page](app/assets/images/landing_page.png)